 You then can add salt, lime juice, and salsa to taste.

 Find these very delicious and very affordable tacos here at ‘Las Ranas’ Taqueria in Puebla.

 In the past three months of eating my way through Mexico looking for the best food in Mexico.
 I feel as though I have only scratched the surface of the variety of food here.
-Remembering all the wonderful food I have devoured in that time, and the extra few kilogrammes I have gained, there is not a minute that I regret a mouthful of this incredible cuisine.
+Remembering all the wonderful food I have devoured during that time, and the extra few kilogrammes I have gained, there is not a minute that I regret a mouthful of this incredible cuisine.

 The best food in Mexico can be found in other cities that we have visited.
 Guanajuato, Guadalajara, Sayulita, Mendoza and many more.
-But this list of 5 cities should give you a nice start and introduction to the amazing cuisine of Mexico.
+But this list of five cities should give you a nice start and introduction to the amazing cuisine of Mexico.

 Happy Eating!
 Let us know where you had the best food in Mexico in the comments below!